Andrew Shilling: Career

 During the voyage, on 3 July 1620, Shilling and fellow Company commander Humphrey Fitzherbert took possession of Table Bay and its environs in the name of the English King, James I to preempt any claim by the Dutch.
 Here they planned a plantation similar to that established by the Virginia Company at Jamestown.
 The settlement would have provided a revictualling stop on the way to the East but nothing came of the plan.

 On arrival at Surat, Shilling despatched two of his fleet—the Hart and the Eagle—to the Persian Gulf, and followed them with his own vessel and the Roebuck.
 On the way he captured a Portuguese ship laden with a cargo of horses, and soon after met his other vessels returning, who reported the Portuguese to be very strong.
-Shilling, however, resolved to attack them, and on 19 December 1620 engaged them near Jask on the coast of Persia.
+Shilling, however, resolved to attack them, and on 19 December 1620 engaged them in the Battle off Jask on the coast of Persia.
 The first conflict was unfavourable to the English; but on Christmas Day the battle was renewed, and, though, owing to a calm, the London and the Hart were alone able to come into action, they completely defeated the Portuguese and compelled them to fly.
 Shilling, however, was mortally wounded, and died seven days later on 6 January 1621.

 "Our worthy Admiral, in the beginning of the fight, received a great and grievous wound through the left shoulder, by a great shot, which hurt he with such courage and patience underwent, that it gave great hope to us all of his most wished recovery.
 But having, besides the wound, two of the uppermost ribs on the left side broken, this day, about noon, he departed this life, showing himself, as ever before, a resolute commander; so now, in his passage through the gates of death, a most willing, humble, constant, and assured Christian."